TFG-SensitiBot/SensitiBot/readme.md

 $ pip install sensitibot
 ```

-> **Note:** Other methods of instalation can be found in the [installation instructions](https://github.com/TFG-SensitiBot/SensitiBot/wiki/Installation).
+> **Note:** Other methods of installation can be found in the [installation instructions](https://github.com/TFG-SensitiBot/SensitiBot/wiki/Installation).

 ## Documentation